terigenbuaa/sheep_vision/README.md

 | RF-DETR-Medium    | 33.7               | 54.8                           | <ins>86.6</ins>                   | <ins>60.6</ins>                       | <ins>4.31</ins>                                   |

 [See our benchmark notes in the RF-DETR documentation](https://rfdetr.roboflow.com/learn/benchmarks/)

+_We are actively working on a new RF-DETR Large model that will substantially outperform the current RF-DETR Large available in this repository.
+This is why RF-DETR Large is not yet reported on our pareto graph.
+Check back in the next few weeks for our RF-DETR Large launch._

 ## News